paulgalow/paulgalow.com/src/pages/2021-11-24-how-to-work-with-json-api-data-in-macos-shell-scripts/index.md

 osascript -l 'JavaScript' -e "($1.$2)"
 ```

-Here, all we do is implicitly return a key's value (defined in _$2_) of whatever variable has been passed into the JavaScript execution context by our shell runtime (_$1_).
-We don't even need to use the _return_ keyword or JXA's special _run()_ function.
+Here, all we are doing is implicitly returning a key's value (defined in `$2`) of whatever variable has been passed into the JavaScript execution context by our shell runtime (`$1`).
+We don't even need to use the `return` keyword or JXA's special `run()` function.
 JavaScript is flexible!
 Great.
 But there is a catch …

 ## 👾 Remote code execution vulnerability

-JavaScript comes with a global built-in object called _JSON_ which has a method called [_JSON.parse()_](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) that is designed to parse JSON strings.
+JavaScript comes with a global built-in object named _JSON_ which has a method called [`JSON.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) that is designed to parse JSON strings.

 So why would we need to use that if we can pass in JSON strings directly into our JavaScript execution context?
 One answer to that is _security_.

-In fact, by not using _JSON.parse()_ we are enabling a potential backdoor for a remote code execution attack.
+In fact, by not using `JSON.parse()` we are enabling a potential backdoor for a remote code execution attack.
 Because without it, any JavaScript code injected will be executed, not just JSON.
 Let me illustrate with a simple example:

 Suppose we are calling an external API to get a user's full name: